Easy hiking or biking along the shady and scenic Delaware & Raritan Canal heading north from Lambertville to Frenchtown.

 Opted for a bike ride since it was going to be mid-90s and sunny today and we hadn’t been for a ride in awhile.

 We headed over to our favorite bike route… the Delaware and Raritan Canal towpath.
 We usually park at Rocky Hill because it’s closer, but decided to head over to Lambertville because it had been awhile since we’d done that section.

 It was so nice and breezy cruising along on our bikes.
 (We like rail trails and comfort bikes… we’re not that into mountain biking, and road biking in Jersey is… well… small shoulders and tons of whizzing traffic isn’t really our cup-o-tea).

-Route: 21.8 miles roundtrip starting in Lambertville and going north, turned around at a picnic table not quite at Warsaw Rd.
-View the route in google maps here.
+21.8 miles roundtrip starting in Lambertville and going north, turned around at a picnic table not quite at Warsaw Rd.
+View our Interactive Map.

 Parking: N40 21.741 W74 56.668 [Mt Hope St]

 We took 518W from Rocky Hill.
 From the North, 518 can be accessed from 206 or Rt 27.
 From Trenton you could take Rt 29 to Lambertville.